POLICY: Standards for Primary Care

 The College of Physicians and Surgeons of Saskatchewan (College) has responsibility to set standards and policies that result in high quality care for patients regardless of their point of contact with physicians in the health care system.

-The Code of Ethics of the Canadian Medical Association establishes expectations for physicians which include expectations that physicians will provide appropriate care to their patients, whatever practice setting they may work in.
-The Code of Ethics is the foundation for this document.
+The Code of Ethics and Professionalism of the Canadian Medical Association establishes expectations for physicians which include expectations that physicians will provide appropriate care to their patients, whatever practice setting they may work in.
+The Code of Ethics and Professionalism and the Code of Conduct, part of the College’s regulatory bylaws, are the foundation for this document.

 In this document the College adopts the definition of “chronic disease” from World Health Organization “diseases of long duration and generally slow progression.”